doranchak/zodiac-killer-ciphers/README.md

 This is a lot of code, experiments, and documentation that I developed over the many years I spent investigating the Zodiac Killer ciphers, and developing my site:  http://zodiackillerciphers.com

-Much of the code is throwaway experimental code, but I'm trying to carve out all the useful reusable stuff into Web services that can be easily invoked to perform tasks related to cryptanalysis.
+Much of the code is throwaway experimental code, but I'm trying to carve out all the useful reusable stuff into scripts and Web services that can be easily invoked to perform tasks related to cryptanalysis.

 To build: